singlecheeze/smokejumper/fc/infoscale/How To.md

-# Abreviated How To Install Guide for OpenShift (InfoScale 8.0.4)
+# Abreviated Install Guide for OpenShift (InfoScale 8.0.4)
 https://www.veritas.com/support/en_US/doc/168721626-168743109-1

 ### Rrequired Operators (Do in this order)